 Oil is below the US$50 mark and yet has anyone seen a significant reduction in food prices in Trinidad & Tobago?
 Why aren't the people crying out for this?

-We interrupt Trinidad & Tobago Inflation At 10% to share scoop from old times:
+We break from Trinidad & Tobago Inflation At 10% to share learning from old times:

-Today is: 19th August (GMT), in history on the 19th of August, 1689 AD the following birth happened:
+Today is: 21st October (GMT), in history on the 21st of October, 686 AD the following event happened: